Namibia safari vacations

 Windhoek, Namibia’s capital, has a good climate but is a charmless hodgepodge of car-dominated, modern mall culture, leavened with a frisson of potential muggery.
 You may have no choice so ***Joe’s Beer House is a superb place to pass some time.

-Best: May-October (winter, up to 25C daytime, down to 0C possible at night)
+Best season for a Namibia Safari: May-October (winter, up to 25C daytime, down to 0C possible at night)